codesilva/codesilva.github.io/_drafts/abcs-of-pwa.md

 Service Worker is a proxy.
 It exists between your application and the outside world.
 It can intercept your requests, cache them, and much more.

+the manifest.json file is a simple JSON file that tells the browser how to treat your app.
+It tells the browser how to add your app to the home screen, what icon to use, and more;

 ### Proxy and Cache API

+in general a service worker acts as a proxy. it can intercept requests and responses. with the use of the cache api it can cache responses and serve them from the cache.
+Then, allowing your app to work offline.

+worth mentioning that a service worker is a web worker. it runs in a separate thread from the main thread. that means it cannot access main thread stuff like DOM, window, etc.

+### How to communicate with the main thread?

+you can use the postMessage API to communicate with the main thread.

+- I changed my service worker, how do I update it?

 ### Service Worker Lifecycle

+you will change your app, and eventually you will need to update your service worker.

 - how do you upgrade a service worker?
 - clients.claim()